 Proposals must be uploaded electronically as a single PDF file to Niner Research, UNC Charlotte’s electronic research administration portal.
 See the FRG Guidelines for more information on Niner Research.
 Name your file in the following manner: Last name_first name.
 Joint proposals should use the last names of both faculty members.

-Proposals for the 2022-2023 program are due by 5:00 pm on Monday, October 18, 2021, but please read the FRG Guidelines carefully to note the details of the new Niner Research submission process.
+Proposals for the 2024-2025 program are due by 5:00 pm on Friday, November 3, 2023 (all applicants) or 5:00 pm on Friday, March 22, 2024 (new assistant professors enrolled in Proposal Development Workshop only*), but please read the FRG Guidelines carefully to note the details of the new Niner Research submission process.

 For FRG final reports, please use the FRG Final Report Template.

 Ignite Planning Grants

 Ignite Planning Grants promote new collaborative research efforts and facilitate the development of interdisciplinary teams focused on preparing competitive, large-scale collaborative proposals for significant external funding.
 Ignite planning grants are intended to enhance existing areas of excellence, accelerate the development of emerging research strengths, and foster interactions between UNC Charlotte faculty and potential collaborators at other institutions.
 The program aims to lower and eliminate barriers to building collaborative teams and coordinating, planning, and preparing large, interdisciplinary multi-investigator research proposals by providing funds to (1) convene conferences and meetings, (2) coordinate workshops, (3) support travel costs for potential collaborators from other institutions, (4) hire grant-writing consultants and content specialists, and (5) conduct other proposal-development and team-development activities.